How to Override the Nintex Form Save and Submit Button Behavior

 - Or you may need to build a JSON string from values in a “Repeater” control instead of the default xml.

-This article will show you how you override the Nintex Form Save and Submit Button Behavior using JavaScript, allowing you to implement the functionality you need before any data is submitted.
+This article will show you how you override the default button Behavior using JavaScript, allowing you to implement the functionality you need before any data is submitted.

 The best part is, you can do just about anything you like, and still have the form save and submit your Nintex form’s data as it normally would.